RuminantFarmSystems/RuFaS/SC_redesign/Crop_and_Soil/docs/leaf_area_index.md

 plant, $h$ is `heat_fraction`, the fraction of potential heat units accumulated for the plant on a given day and $h_{\text{sen}}$ is `senescent_heat_fraction`, the fraction of potential heat units at which senescence begins.

-The **actual leaf area added** on a given day is based upon the potential leaf area added on a given day and an adjustment for plant stress, according to:
+The **actual leaf area added** on a given day is based upon the **maximum leaf area change** on a given day and an adjustment for plant stress, according to:

 ```math
   $$ A_{\text{leaf, act, i}} =